usplos/YawMMF/README.md

 `MixedModelEmm()` : to compute estimated marginal means (EMMs) for specified factors in a mixed model, and comparisons or contrasts among them.
 (This function is still maturing)

+`MixedModelWrite()` : to write the fixed effects of the given model or the descriptive inforamtion of the given dependent variable into yourdisk

 `CorrPlot()` : to draw correlation-matrix plot for multiple-variable correlations